Church of the Nativity of the Theotokos, Kryvyi Rih: Foundation and early history

 The church of the Nativity of the All-holy Theotokos in Kryvyi Rih was opened in 1886 by a local rural society as a prayer house.
 It was named for the birth of the Blessed Virgin Mary by Saints Joachim and Anne.
-Celebration of this feast day on the 8th of September (the 21st of September new style) coincided in the folk calendar with the finishing of the main fieldworks and Harvest Thanksgiving.
+Celebration of this feast day on 8 September (21 September new style) coincided in the folk calendar with the finishing of the main fieldworks and Harvest Thanksgiving.
 The street where the church was situated also was named after the Nativity of the Theotokos.

 The church belonged to the Shyroke deanery in the Kherson uyezd of the Kherson Governorate of the Russian Empire.
 A parish of the church included 250 houses in Kryvyi Rih and also 2 villages in the neighbouring Yekaterinoslav Governorate – Shmakovo (Pokrovskoe) and Dubovaia Balka.
 It had nearly 2,700 people.

 The clergy of the church consisted of a priest and a cantor-reader.
 There were also a churchwarden and a parish guardianship (since 1893) that together helped to the clergy with economic business.
 One of the parsons – priest Vladimir Babura – was a famous homilist and publicist in the country.
 His articles and collections of sermons were published in Odessa, Kyiv, Moscow and St. Petersburg.

 Since 1897 there was a grammar school at the church that later received the status of a parochial school.
 There pupils studied Russian, calligraphy, arithmetic, religion, Slavonic reading and singing.
 In the beginning of the 20th century, there were 50 children studying at the school – 30 boys and 20 girls.